David Berkowitz: Sentencing

-Three separate mental health examinations determined Berkowitz was competent to stand trial.
-Despite this, defense lawyers advised Berkowitz to enter a plea of not guilty by reason of insanity, but he refused.
+Three mental health examinations determined Berkowitz was competent to stand trial.
+Despite this, defense lawyers advised him to enter a plea of not guilty by reason of insanity, but he refused.
 Berkowitz appeared calm in court on May 8, 1978, as he pleaded guilty to all of the shootings.
 At his sentencing two weeks later, Berkowitz caused an uproar when he attempted to jump out of a window of the seventh-floor courtroom.
 After he was restrained, he repeatedly chanted, "Stacy [his last victim] was a whore" and shouted, "I'd kill her again!
 I'd kill them all again!"
 The court ordered another psychiatric examination before sentencing could proceed.
 During the evaluation, Berkowitz drew a sketch of a jailed man surrounded by numerous walls; at the bottom he wrote, "I am not well.
-Not well at all".
+Not well at all."
 Nonetheless, Berkowitz was again found competent to stand trial.

-On June 12, 1978, Berkowitz was sentenced to 25-years-to-life in prison for each murder, to be served consecutively.
+On June 12, 1978, Berkowitz was sentenced to twenty-five-years-to-life in prison for each murder, to be served consecutively.
 He was ordered to serve time in Attica Correctional Facility, a maximum security prison in upstate New York.
-Despite prosecutors' objections, the terms of Berkowitz's guilty plea made him eligible for parole in 25 years.
+Despite prosecutors' objections, the terms of Berkowitz's guilty plea made him eligible for parole in twenty-five years.

 Detention

-After his arrest, Berkowitz was initially confined to a psychiatric ward in Kings County Hospital, where the staff reported he seemed remarkably untroubled by his new environment.

-On the day after his sentencing, he was taken first to Sing Sing prison, then to the upstate Clinton Correctional Facility for psychiatric and physical examinations.
+After his arrest, Berkowitz was initially confined to a psychiatric ward in Kings County Hospital, where staff reported he seemed remarkably untroubled by his new environment.
+On the day after his sentencing, he was taken first to Sing Sing prison, then to Clinton Correctional Facility in Dannemora, New York, for psychiatric and physical examinations.
 Two more months were spent at the Central New York Psychiatric Center in Marcy before his admission to Attica prison.
+There, in 1979, an attempt was made on Berkowitz's life in which the left side of his neck was slashed from front to back, resulting in a wound that required more than fifty stitches to close.
+Berkowitz refused to identify his assailant, and he claimed only that he was grateful for the attack: it brought a sense of justice or, in Berkowitz's own words, "the punishment I deserve".
+However, Berkowitz later described his life in Attica as a "nightmare".

-Berkowitz served about a decade in Attica until he was relocated (c.
-1990) to Sullivan Correctional Facility in Fallsburg, where he remained for many years.
+After the attack, for Berkowitz's own safety, he was held in solitary confinement in Attica.
+In 1981 he was moved to a new unit in Clinton Correctional Facility designed for inmates who cannot be kept in the general prison population.
+In 1987 he was moved to the general population at Sullivan Correctional Facility in Fallsburg, where he remained for many years.
 Later, he was transferred to Shawangunk Correctional Facility in Ulster County.
-Berkowitz described his life in Attica Correctional Facility as a "nightmare".

-In 1979, there was an attempt on Berkowitz's life in which the left side of his neck was slashed from front to back, resulting in a wound that required more than fifty stitches to close.
-Berkowitz refused to identify his assailant, and he claimed only that he was grateful for the attack: It brought a sense of justice or, in Berkowitz's own words, "the punishment I deserve".